redbug312/midi-visualizer/README.md

 ### Windows

 1. Install [Python 3.4](https://www.python.org/downloads/release/python-340/)
-    - Noted thst PyGObject for Windows do not support Python 3.5 or above
+    - Noted that PyGObject for Windows do not support Python 3.5 or above
 2. Install [PyGObject for Windows](https://sourceforge.net/projects/pygobjectwin32/)
     1. Choose these items in GNOME libraries:
         - Base packages